Environmental Collapse Models: Introduction

 Here we use related intuitions to propose a different type of model.
 Roughly speaking, we take $H_A$ to be the degrees of freedom for all massive particles and $H_B$ for massless particles.
 Alternatively, we could take $H_B$ to correspond to force carrier particles.
 However, we here consider simple non-relativistic models and are primarily interested in the particles associated with long-range forces.
 We treat hadrons as elementary and ignore gluons; we also ignore W, Z and Higgs bosons.
 We thus take $H_A$ to be everything but photons and/or gravitons and $H_B$ to be electromagnetic and/or gravitational degrees of freedom.
 We consider dynamical collapse models in which the stochastic ``collapse terms'' act on $H_B$ but not $H_A$.
 Because matter and radiation are generally entangled, these collapses nonetheless affect matter indirectly.

 For example, a $10^{-5}$m diameter dust grain interacts with a flux of $\sim 10^{13}$ thermal photons per second at $300$K. If the dust grain is in a superposition of two macroscopically distinct position states, for which a collapse model predicts that collapses swiftly occur in a way that distinguishes the corresponding states of scattered radiation, then the grain will be swiftly localized to one position state.
-As this illustrates, the effective spontaneous collapse rate for matter depends both on its environment and on the parameters of a photon (or graviton) collapse model.
+As this illustrates, the effective spontaneous collapse rate implied for matter depends on its environment, its scattering signature, and the parameters of a photon (or graviton) collapse model.